cicada-lang/cicada-solo/docs/manual/class/01-class-n-object.md

 Note that, the field `b` depends on the expression `a` from previous fields, this is called **dependent record type**,

-A `class` is like a `Sigma` -- **dependent pair type**, while the very important difference is that the names of fields are significant.
+A class is like a sigma type (_dependent pair type_), while a very important difference is that the names of fields are significant.

-For example, the following `class` has similar field types as `ABC`, but since it has different field names, it is not the same type as `ABC`.
+For example, the following class has similar field types as `ABC`, but since it has different field names, it is not the same type as `ABC`.

 ```cicada